icon icon

 Don’t overlook your own needs either!
 Parents find the time change challenging, so try to get some rest whenever you can.
 Ask family members for support if you need it.

 Parenting Genie provides Live Expert consultations.
-It also offers 24/7 support through Genie Chat for more individualised help handling toddler sleep.
+It also offers 24/7 support via Genie Chat for more personalised help with toddler sleep.
 It supports parents from pregnancy to raising 5-year-olds.

 Raising children has additional tips on Daylight savings.